EndPointCorp/end-point-blog/2021/03/24/spatial-queries-with-mysql.html.md

 ---
 author: Juan Pablo Ventoso
 title: 'Spatial queries with MySQL'
-tags: mysql, database
+tags: mysql, database, gis
 gh_issue_number: 1725
 ---

-![Spatial queries with MySQL](/blog/2021/03/24/spatial-queries-with-mysql/spatial-queries-with-mysql.jpg)
+![Spatial queries with MySQL](/blog/2021/03/24/spatial-queries-with-mysql/spatial-queries-with-mysql.jpg) [Photo](https://flic.kr/p/nQNYxQ) by [Francois Powell](https://www.flickr.com/photos/119810478@N08/), [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/), cropped

-[Photo](https://flic.kr/p/nQNYxQ) by [Francois Powell](https://www.flickr.com/photos/119810478@N08/), [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/), cropped
+MySQL is one of the most widely used relational databases.
+Most PHP websites rely on MySQL for persisting their information, which makes it one of the [DB-Engines top four most popular databases](https://towardsdatascience.com/top-10-databases-to-use-in-2021-d7e6a85402ba) along with Oracle, SQL Server, and PostgreSQL.

-MySQL is one of the most widely used open-source relational databases.
-Most PHP websites rely on MySQL for persisting their information, which makes it one of the [top three most popular databases along with Oracle and SQL Server](https://towardsdatascience.com/top-10-databases-to-use-in-2021-d7e6a85402ba).
-But one of the aspects that is not very well known is that the engine supports working with spatial data, allowing you to save different shapes (points, lines, polygons) and querying information based on intersections, distances, or overlaps.
+One of its capabilities that is not very well known is that the engine supports working with spatial data, allowing you to save different shapes (points, lines, polygons) and querying information based on intersections, distances, or overlaps.
 This capability was included in MySQL a long time ago, but it became easier to use starting in version [5.6](https://dev.mysql.com/doc/refman/5.6/en/), when the distance and point intersection functions were added.

-Using spatial data can be useful for many needs, including:
+Spatial data can be useful for many needs, including:

-- Searching for places based on lat/long coordinates.
+- Searching for places based on latitude/​longitude coordinates
-- Displaying information and areas as layers on maps.
+- Displaying information and areas as layers on maps
-- Architecture or home design applications.
+- Architecture or home design applications

-My first experience with spatial queries was for a weather website I developed that displays local alerts/warnings on a map using MySQL spatial functions to return active weather alerts for a given location, or to inform if lightning has been observed near the user’s current coordinates.
+My first experience with spatial queries was for a weather website I developed that displays local alerts/​warnings on a map using MySQL spatial functions to return active weather alerts for a given location, or to inform if lightning has been observed near the user’s current coordinates.
 So far, MySQL has given me all the resources I need to do such operations with relatively good performance and without needing to write lots of custom code.

 ### Adding spatial information

 There are many resources available to import spatial information into our database.
-On the following link from the United States Census Bureau, we can find a [set of shapefiles with all US states and counties](https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html).
+From the United States Census Bureau we can find a [set of shapefiles with all US states and counties](https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html).
 The [Back4App social database platform](https://www.back4app.com/database) also has many datasets available to download for free.

 Of course, we can also create a table ourselves that contains any kind of spatial information.
 In the example below, we will create a table named restaurants which will have a name and location (lat/long) geometry for each row.